MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-three.md

 > [!NOTE]
 > If you can't access [!include[cc-microsoft](../includes/cc-microsoft.md)] Store due to company policies, please contact your administrator to distribute the app.

-If you use [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Business to distribute your apps, you can have users install the apps from your organization's private store or from an email link that you send.
-Instructions are provided later in this topic.
+If you're an admin, and your company uses [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Business to distribute your apps, you can have users install the apps from your organization's private store or from an email link that you send.
+See instructions later in this topic.

 ## Install the apps from Microsoft Store